stolostron/deploy/README.md

   NOTE: To change the default SNAPSHOT tag, edit `snapshot.ver`, which contains a single line that specifies the SNAPSHOT tag.
 This method of updating the default SNAPSHOT tag is useful when using the `--silent` option.
 2. Depending on your script Option choice, `OCM` will be deployed or deploying.
 Use 'watch oc -n open-cluster-management get pods' to view the progress.

-3. The script provides you with the `Open Cluster Management` URL
+3. The script provides you with the `Open Cluster Management` URL.

 Note: This script can be run multiple times and will attempt to continue where it left off.
 It is also good practice to run the `uninstall.sh` script if you have a failure and have installed multiple times.

 ## To Delete a MultiClusterHub Instance (the easy way)

-1. run the `uninstall.sh` script in the root of this repo
+1. Run the `uninstall.sh` script in the root of this repo.

 ## To Delete the multiclusterhub-operator (the easy way)

-1. run the `clean-clusters.sh` script, and enter `DESTROY` to delete any Hive deployments and detach all imported clusters
+1. Run the `clean-clusters.sh` script, and enter `DESTROY` to delete any Hive deployments and detach all imported clusters.
-2. run the `uninstall.sh` script in the root of this repo
+2. Run the `uninstall.sh` script in the root of this repo.

 ### Troubleshooting
 1. If uninstall hangs on the helmRelease delete, you can run this command to move it along.
 This is distructive and can result in orphaned objects.